IAM tutorial: Define permissions to access Amazon resources based on tags - Amazon Identity and Access Management

 This operation fails because the access-project and cost-center tag values do not match for the access-Arnav-peg-eng user and access-uni-engineering role.

-For more information about switching roles in the Amazon Web Services Management Console, see Switching to a role (console)
+For more information about switching roles in the Amazon Web Services Management Console, see Switch from a user to an IAM role (console)

 3. Switch to the access-peg-engineering role.